-The two primary functions of the Mission Fire/Rescue Service, Emergency Response and Fire Prevention Activities, are carried out by 20 career staff as follows, along with 75 Paid on Call Firefighters who work out of three fire stations strategically located with the boundaries of the District:
+The three primary functions of the Mission Fire Rescue Service, emergency response, fire prevention, and emergency management are carried out by 19 career staff as follows, along with 75 Paid on Call Firefighters who work out of three fire stations strategically located with the boundaries of the District:

 - Assistant Chief, Operations & Training

 - Director, Emergency Support Services & Emergency Planning

 - 4 Fire Platoons each with one Captain and two Career Firefighters